jimmysaw/jimmysaw.github.io/positions.md

 ### PhD student position

-I am currently looking for a highly motivated PhD student with background in microbiology to lead a project to cultivate previously uncultivated microbes from various habitats.
+The Saw lab is currently looking for highly motivated PhD students with a background in microbiology to lead projects to cultivate previously uncultivated microbes from various habitats.
 The project will initially focus on cultivation and genomics of deep-branching cyanobacteria that might hold clues to the origin and evolution of oxygenic photosynthesis.
 This position will involve field trips to collect samples, microbiological (cultivation/experimental), and computational (genomics/metagenomics) components.

-I am looking for candidates with the following skill sets:
+We are looking for candidates with the following skill sets:

 **Essential skills:**
 - Experience in culturing microbes (especially cyanobacteria)
 - Experience in microscopy (epifluorescence, confocal, electron microscopy, etc)
 - Molecular biological techniques (PCR, cloning, library preparation, etc)
 - Field experience and willingness to travel to collect samples
-- Familiarity with basic bioinformatic analyses
+- Familiarity with basic bioinformatics analyses

 **Additional skills:**
 - Experience in working with cyanobacteria
 - Knowledge of programming languages (eg: R, Python, etc) is highly advantageous

 Appointment of the position is contingent upon acceptance into the George Washington University PhD program in biological sciences.
-GWU graduate program application deadline is 1st of December but it would be advantageous for you to contact me as soon as possible to discuss potential projects for the PhD.
-The department of biological sciences provides highly competitive support for successful candidates to the PhD program (two years of support for teaching assistantship and 3 years of research assistantship and tuition support).
+GWU graduate program application deadline is 1st of December.
+Please contact Dr. Saw in advance of your intended application.
+The Department of Biological Sciences provides highly competitive support for successful candidates to the PhD program.

 Please read more about the graduate program here and fellowships available at GWU: